Custom Access And SQL Server Database

 Lisa Dosch, Motion Picture Editors Guild - Local 700

 Alison Balter at MS Access Solutions developed the application that helps us to properly service all of our members.
 This program handles billing, payments, tracking of jobs worked, available list, and other important data about our members.
 The system automates many tasks that were previously performed manually, allowing our employees to more cost-effectively use their time.
-This client/server system is used by employees in our Saint Petersburg FL and New York offices.
+This client/server system is used by employees in our Saint Petersburg, Florida, and New York offices.
 MS Access Solutions and their staff worked with us to develop the necessary specifications and design documents, and then programmed, tested, and implemented the application throughout our organization.
 More Reviews

 Contact Details